cyrielladriere/mlops-project/README.md

 # mlops-project
 This is an end-to-end MLOps project for training and evaluating a machine learning model using cloud resources (Google Cloud Platform).

-!!
-This repository is a heavy Work In Progress !!

 # Problem
 The problem itself is simple: fine-tuning a BERT transformer architecture to classify news articles into news categories.